Jalink-lab/dynamic-pooled-screening/README.md

-# FACTSHOPS - FLIM Analysis of Cell Traces and Selection of Hits for Optical Pooled Screening
+# FAST-HIPPOS: FLIM Analysis of Single-cell Traces for Hit Identification of Phenotypes in Pooled Optical Screening
-# DEFACTO - Dynamics Evaluation by FLIM analysis of Cell Trace Objects

-FACTSHOPS is a collection of Fiji scripts to analyze and visualize multi-cell time-lapse experiments, detect hit cells based on user-set criteria and output their stage coordinates for e.g. photoactivation.
+FAST-HIPPOS is a collection of Fiji scripts to analyze and visualize multi-cell time-lapse experiments, detect hit cells based on user-set criteria and output their stage coordinates for e.g. photoactivation.
 For non-screening applications it can function as a valuable tool for single-cell trace analysis, visualization and inspection.

 ## Simplified workflow